Frequently Asked Questions

 What is the ratio of students to chaperones?

-IGFA practices the same standards as the Broward County School District of 1 chaperone to 10 children (1:10).
-We also have teenage volunteers to aid the instructors each week.
+IGFA keeps a 1:10 ratio (1 chaperone to 10 campers).
+We also have teenage volunteers and city staff to aid the IGFA instructors each week.

 Does the camp take children offsite?
 If offsite, where?